manasajayasri/H15/README.md

 # CompSci 251 / CompSt 750 Homework Assignment 15

-This is a homework assignment at University of Wisconsin-Milwaukee.
+This is a homework at University of Wisconsin-Milwaukee.

 ## Contents